-My dad left when I was 17, to be with another woman that he had been seeing for two years prior to him leaving.
+My dad left when I was 17, to be with another woman that he had been seeing for two years prior to leaving.

-Cushings can give people a round face, round tummy and very thin legs (it eats away at the leg muscles), so my mum has had to also battle with very little confidence in going out to socialise to make friends or meet potential partners.
+Cushing’s can give people a round face, round tummy and very thin legs (it eats away at the leg muscles), so my mum has had to also battle with very little confidence in going out to socialise to make friends or meet potential partners.

 Despite all of this, the person I most admire in the entire world is my mum.
-She is the strongest, kindest, most empathic, kind and loving person I have ever met, and as a mother she is outstanding.
+She is the strongest, kindest, most empathetic, kind and loving person I have ever met, and as a mother she is outstanding.